BitGo: Custody expansion (2016–2018)

-Regulatory milestones and acquisitions (2020–)
+Regulatory milestones (2020–present)

+In December 2020, BitGo agreed to pay $98,830 to the U.S. Department of the Treasury to settle its potential civil liability for 183 apparent violations of sanctions programs related to Ukraine, Cuba, Iran, Sudan, and Syria between 2015 and 2019.

-In March 2021, BitGo Receives NY Trust Charter from the New York State Department of Financial Services.
+In March 2021, BitGo received a NY Trust Charter from the New York State Department of Financial Services.

-In May 2021, Galaxy Digital announced its acquisition of BitGo for $1.2 billion in a cash and stock deal, marking the first $1 billion deal in the cryptocurrency industry.
-In August 2022, Galaxy's Board of Directors terminated the deal following BitGo's inability to provide certain financial statements needed by Galaxy for its SEC filing.
-BitGo claimed that it had provided its audited financials and honored its obligations, and that it would take legal action against Galaxy and seek a $100 million termination fee.
+In May 2021, Galaxy Digital announced the planned acquisition of BitGo for $1.2 billion in cash and stock, marking the first $1 billion deal in the cryptocurrency industry.
+In August 2022, Galaxy terminated the deal, alleging BitGo's inability to provide certain financial statements needed by Galaxy for its SEC filing.
+BitGo said that it had provided its audited financials and honored its obligations, and that it would legally seek the $100 million termination fee provided for in the documents.
+In June 2023, the Delaware Chancery Court dismissed BitGo’s suit, saying Galaxy had a "valid basis" to terminate the deal.
+On appeal, the Delaware Supreme Court reversed the decision of the Court of Chancery.
+The case was headed to trial as of late 2025.

-In a Delaware Chancery Court complaint dated Sept.
-15, 2022, BitGo asserted that while it had filed the required financial reports, Galaxy twice used last-minute criticisms of the accounting methods employed to first delay and then scuttle the acquisition.
-The suit sought at least $100 million under a termination agreement that was part of the takeover accord between the companies.
-Galaxy told Forbes that it “completely” disagreed with the allegations.
-In June 2023, the Delaware Chancery Court dismissed BitGo’s suit, saying Galaxy had a “valid basis” to terminate the deal.
-BitGo said it would appeal the ruling.

-In June 2023, BitGo announced that it had signed a letter of intent to acquire Prime Core Technologies, the Nevada-based parent company of digital asset custodian Prime Trust.
-Terms of the deal weren’t disclosed.
-BitGo terminated the acquisition two weeks later, with CEO Belshe saying Prime Trust was “not realistic about the state of their business two weeks ago.”
+In June 2023, BitGo signed a letter of intent to acquire Prime Core Technologies, the Nevada-based parent company of digital asset custodian Prime Trust.
+BitGo terminated the acquisition two weeks later, alleging that Prime Core did not have the finances to complete the deal.

-On August 16, 2023, BitGo raised $100 million in Series C funding at a $1.75 billion valuation.
-Without naming names, BitGo said the funding participants were “new, outside strategic investors.”
+In August 2023, BitGo raised $100 million from new investors in Series C funding at a $1.75 billion valuation.
+Shares were sold in this round at $16.05 each.

-In May 2025, BitGo launched its Crypto-as-a-Service (CaaS) platform, enabling banks and fintechs to embed digital-asset trading, wallets, and staking directly into their offerings using modular APIs and institutional-grade wallet infrastructure.
+In December 2024, the company launched a retail platform.

+In December 2025, BitGo received regulatory approval from the Office of the Comptroller of the Currency to become a federally chartered cryptocurrency bank.
+The approval was opposed by the Bank Policy Institute, which said it would "significantly increase risks to the U.S. financial system" and "create an unlevel playing field that would harm traditional federal- and state-chartered banks".

+In January 2026, BitGo became the first Digital Asset Infrastructure company to become a New York Stock Exchange (NYSE) listed public company via an initial public offering; the company raised $212 million.
+That month, the company moved its headquarters from California to Sioux Falls, South Dakota.